Reinforcement Learning for Infinite-Dimensional Systems: Introduction

-One of the most active research focuses regarding large-scale and high-dimensional policy learning problems is placed on deep RL, which incorporates deep learning techniques, particularly the use of deep neural networks, into RL algorithms \citep{Bertsekas1996,Vincent2018,Bellemare2020,Tenavi2021,Le2022,Sarang23}.
-However, it is common knowledge that training deep neural networks to tackle high-dimensional learning problems can be computationally expensive.
-Effective approaches to address this issue include developing distributed RL algorithms \citep{Mou2019,Heredia20,Yazdanbakhsh20,Heredia2022,Xie2024} and learning compact representations of high-dimensional measurement data \citep{Momennejad2017,Chaudhuri2019,Daume2020,Zhang2021_RL}.
+One of the most active research focuses regarding large-scale and high-dimensional policy learning problems is deep RL, which incorporates deep learning techniques, particularly the use of deep neural networks, into RL algorithms \citep{Bertsekas1996,Vincent2018,Bellemare2020,Tenavi2021,Le2022,Sarang23}.
+Despite the advantage of exceptional generalizability, training deep neural networks to tackle large-scale and/or high-dimensional learning problems is widely known to suffer from the notorious curse of dimensionality, leading to expensive computational costs and scalability issues.
+Various approaches have been proposed to mitigate the impact of these phenomena, primarily including the development of distributed and multi-agent RL algorithms \citep{Mou2019,Heredia20,Yazdanbakhsh20,Heredia2022,Xie2024} and the search for compact representations of high-dimensional measurement data.
+Notable among these are the successor representation \citep{Momennejad2017}, latent space representation \citep{Chaudhuri2019}, contrastive unsupervised representation \citep{Daume2020}, and invariant representation \citep{Zhang2021_RL}.
+These works have achieved considerable success in learning optimal policies for agent populations on a scale ranging from tens to thousands.

-In these existing works, the scale of the intelligent agent populations varies from tens to thousands.
-However, allowing the number of agents in a population to be arbitrarily large, in the limit to approach infinity, as considered in this work remains under-explored with sparse literature in the RL society.
-Moreover, the formulation of RL problems over infinite-dimensional spaces has only been proposed in the stochastic setting, to learn feedback control policies for stochastic partial differential equation systems by using variational optimization methods \citep{Evans2020}.
+To further push the boundaries of RL towards addressing larger agent populations, tools in mean-field theory - particularly mean-field games and control - have drawn increasing attention and have been adopted in the RL setting in recent years.
+Instead of learning a policy for each individual agent in a population, mean-field RL focuses on the mean-field approximation of the population, where each collection of interacting agents is replaced by a single agent representing their averaged behavior \citep{Yang2018,Subramanian2019,Laurire2022,Pasztor2023,Bensoussan2013,Carmona2019,Fu2020,Carmona2020}.
+However, the prerequisite of the mean-field approximation, arising from the fundamental principles of statistical physics, places the primary focus of mean-field RL on populations of identical agents \citep{Pathria2021}.
+In this context, policy learning for arbitrarily large, and in the limit, infinite populations of heterogeneous intelligent agents, as considered in this work, remains under-explored with sparse literature in the RL community.
+On the other hand, the formulation of RL problems over infinite-dimensional spaces has only been proposed in the stochastic setting, aiming to learn feedback control policies for stochastic partial differential equation systems using variational optimization methods \citep{Evans2020}.